 By Chris O’Shea*

 *This guest article is from the “Your Money Blog” in Mid Oregon’s Digital Banking Credit Savvy resource.
 It is made possible by SavvyMoney.
-“The Ins and Outs of Credit Utilization Ratio” by Chris O’Shea was published in May 2022.
+“Yearly Check-up” by Chris O’Shea was published in December 2021.

 View additional Mid Oregon View articles on retirement,